 Some of these preferential tax treatments or benefits for US expat tax in Colombia include:

 - If you are a U.S. citizen or a resident alien of the United States and live in Colombia, the US expat tax in Colombia is based on your worldwide income.
 You must file a U.S. return for all the years that you are residing in Colombia.
-However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation ($105,900 for the tax year 2019).
+However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation (increasing to $112,000 per person for tax year 2022).
 Also, you can exclude or deduct certain foreign housing amounts.
 This is known as the Foreign Earned Income Exclusion and foreign housing exclusion.

 - When it comes to US expat tax in Colombia, most US expatriates worry about “double taxation” – paying taxes to two different countries – the U.S. and Colombia.
 A U.S. taxpayer working overseas in Colombia may reduce U.S. taxable income and “double taxation” by claiming the Foreign Tax Credit on Form 1116.
 Should any foreign income not be fully offset by the foreign earned income exclusion, housing exclusion, or housing deduction, the foreign tax credit paid or accrued may be used as a deduction or credit on the U.S. tax return.
 Taxpayers can either deduct the taxes as an itemized deduction on Schedule A or claim a credit against tax.
 In most cases, it is to your advantage to take foreign income taxes as a tax credit.

 When faced with US ex-pat tax in Colombia, there are many tax items to consider, but the above are the most common preferential tax benefits.
 With top-notch experience and knowledgeable expat tax preparation from Tax Samaritan, you have the assurance that you are paying the minimal amount of U.S. taxes that you have an obligation for.